Colorado Food Code

 Attn: Consumer Protection

-The inspector issues a plan approval letter.
-This not approval to open!
-This is approval for construction to begin.
+The inspector will issue a plan approval letter to begin construction.
+This letter does not grant approval to open!

-Once construction is complete, we will schedule a pre-operational inspection.
+Once construction is complete, the inspector will schedule a pre-operational inspection.
 If there are no unresolved critical items at that time, approval to open will be granted pending:

-• Final approval from building authority and fire department
+- Final approval from building authority and fire department is granted.

 Extensive remodeling includes: